American History & Western Civilization Challenge Bowl (AHWCCB)™

 The American Heritage Education Foundation (AHEF) is dedicated to the research and teaching of America’s factual and philosophical heritage—including the Bible-inspired principles that shaped America’s founding—to promote constructive citizenship and Freedom, Unity, Progress, and Responsibility (FUPR)™ among teachers, students, and citizens.

-AHEF accomplishes this patriotic mission nationally by providing free K-College lesson plans and educational resources, workshops, a college academic scholarship competition, and other programs.
+AHEF accomplishes this patriotic mission nationally by providing free K-College lesson plans and educational resources, textbooks, workshops, a college academic scholarship competition, and other programs.

 Reviewed Highly By Teachers

 The American Heritage Education Foundation (AHEF) is making an impact by providing easily accessible educational materials to support administrators, teachers, homeschoolers, and students across the country in their exploration of American Social Studies, History, Government, Civics, and Political Philosophy.
 Many of our resources have been tested and proven to strengthen and enrich teacher education, professional development, curriculums, and classroom learning in these subjects.

 • Elementary School Lesson Plans